Avian pallium

 In the neuroanatomy of animals, an avian pallium is the dorsal telencephalon of a bird's brain.
 The subpallium is the ventral telencephalon.

 The pallium of avian species tends to be relatively large, comprising ~75% of the telencephalic volume.
-Birds have a unique pallial structure known as the hyperpallium, once called the hyperstriatum.
+Evidence suggests the avian pallium's neuroarchitecture to be reminiscent of the mammalian cerebral cortex.
+The avian pallium has also been suggested to be an equivalent neural basis for consciousness.
+Birds also have a unique pallial structure known as the hyperpallium, once called the hyperstriatum.

 A 2002 conference at Duke University (Avian Brain Nomenclature Consortium) established a standard nomenclature for describing the avian pallium as follows: